 59%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description attempts to be comprehensive about when to use the skill but overreaches dramatically, claiming it 'MUST' be used before essentially any creative or development task.
-While it does answer both 'what' and 'when,' the extreme breadth creates serious conflict risk with other skills.
-The use of 'You MUST' in second person and imperative tone also violates the third-person voice guideline.
+The description attempts to be comprehensive about when to use the skill but overreaches dramatically, claiming it 'MUST' be used before virtually any creative or development task.
+While it does answer both 'what' and 'when,' the extreme breadth creates high conflict risk with other skills, and the actual capabilities described remain somewhat vague beyond 'explores user intent, requirements, and design.'
+The use of 'You MUST' in second person also violates the third-person voice guideline.

 Suggestions

-Narrow the scope significantly — instead of 'any creative work,' specify the particular type of pre-implementation exploration this skill handles (e.g., 'requirements gathering for software features' or 'design exploration for new components').
+Narrow the trigger scope significantly — instead of 'any creative work,' specify the particular scenarios where this pre-implementation exploration is most valuable (e.g., 'Use when requirements are ambiguous or when starting a new project from scratch').

 | Dimension | Reasoning | Score |